v7.0.8

 $ bin/rails task_name

-$ bin/rails "task_name[value 1]" # entire argument string should be quoted
+$ bin/rails "task_name[value 1]" # toda a string deve estar entre aspas

 $ bin/rails db:nothing